Queer London Hardcore

 Origin: Bromley, London, UK

-Years Active:ย 2020 - present
+Years Active: 2020 - present

 Intro

 Neversaid are a trans-fronted hardcore band from London, UK.
-The bandโ€™s style combines the harsh and aggressive elements of modern hardcore, with infectious and catchy hooks remnant of 3rd wave emo.
+The band’s style combines the harsh and aggressive elements of modern hardcore, with infectious and catchy hooks remnant of 3rd wave emo.
 Since their inception, the band has toured relentlessly around the UK, having been seen on lineups with the likes of Hawthorne Heights and Dream State, as well as having sold out multiple headline shows in London at iconic venues such as The Hope & Anchor, and the Camden Eye.
 Along with their energetic live shows, Neversaid are known for their leftist politics, being loudly anti-fascist, and advocating for LGBTQIA+ rights.
+Despite a rotating lineup of members, the band formed a solid core of members in 2025, featuring founding member Lila Samuel on vocals, guitarists Justin Yeung and Saga Mak, and bassist Max Kiley.

 History